Hawtio uses the Apache 2.0 License.

 All that's required for Hawtio to connect to any remote JVM is that a jolokia agent is attached to the JVM you wish to connect to.
-This can be done in various ways.
+There are a few different agents you can use:

 So once you've got a jolokia agent in your JVM you can test it by accessing

 http://host:port/jolokia in a browser to see if you can view the JSON returned for the version information of the jolokia agent.

 Assuming you have jolokia working in your JVM, then you can use the Remote tab on the Connect menu in Hawtio to connect.